Recitation tasks revamped? Students' perceptions of smartphone-based experimental and programming tasks in introductory mechanics: Smartphones as experimental tools

-Due to the advantages and expectations associated with smartphones in physics education, a wide range of experiments has been developed and published in resources like the \textit{iPhysicsLabs} column in \textit{The Physics Teacher} \cite{Kuhn.2012} and specific collections \cite{Kuhn.2022,Monteiro.2022d,Organtini.2021,OBrien.2021,Sukariasih.2019,Wilhelm.2022}.
-While ample ideas for smartphone experiments exist -- especially in mechanics, making them suitable also for undergraduate physics -- surprisingly little research has investigated their effectiveness for learning physics \cite{Kuhn.2022b}, particularly in higher education.
+Due to the advantages and expectations associated with smartphones in physics education, a wide range of experiments has been developed and published in resources like the \textit{iPhysicsLabs} column in \textit{The Physics Teacher} \cite{Kuhn.2012} and specific collections \cite{Kuhn.2022,Monteiro.2022d,Organtini.2021,OBrien.2021,Sukariasih.2019,Wilhelm.2022}; a recent and very comprehensive review of smartphone-integrated physics laboratories in undergraduate physics can also be found in Ref.~\cite{Zhao.2025b}.
+While ample ideas for smartphone experiments exist -- especially in mechanics, making them suitable also for undergraduate physics -- surprisingly little research has investigated their effectiveness for learning physics \cite{Kuhn.2022b,Zhao.2025b}, particularly in higher education.
 Addressing this discrepancy, we present an approach integrating smartphone-based experimental tasks as weekly exercises in an introductory mechanics course.
-We assess students' perceptions of learning with these tasks and related affective responses and compare them to newly implemented programming tasks as well as for the standard recitation tasks that have been used for several years.
-This evaluation provides insights into the design, implementation, and evaluation of new recitation tasks in introductory mechanics with a focus on smartphone-based experimental tasks, and, in addition, programming tasks.
-Ultimately, this could help to create a more engaging, student-centered study entry phase, potentially addressing the high dropout and low graduation rates in physics programs \cite[cf.][]{Heublein.2022b,Troendle.2004}.
+We assess students' perceptions of learning with these tasks as well as their affective responses -- following principles of context-based science education based on authentic tasks \cite{Kuhn.2010,Kuhn.2010b}.
+For comparison, we also analyze three newly implemented programming tasks and the long-established standard recitation tasks.
+This exploratory field study provides insights into the design, implementation, and evaluation of new technology-enhanced recitation tasks in introductory mechanics, focusing on smartphone-based experimental tasks, but also considering programming tasks as another format of contemporary physics tasks.
+Ultimately, this may support the development of a more engaging, student-centered study entry phase -- potentially mitigating current challenges of low retention and high dropout rates in physics programs \cite[cf.][]{Heublein.2022b,Troendle.2004}.